crazybie/tgc/README.md

     - gc_from(this) works in the constructor where shared_ptr is not.
     - construct gc pointer from raw pointer is safe to call any times where shared_ptr is not because it will reset the ref counter
     - cann't predicate the number of objects destructed in complex scenarios when clear a shared_ptr, but not for gc pointers as you can control the collection steps to run.

+- Pros over Oilpan GC:
+    - Easier to use, only one kind of gc pointer to be used.
+    - More general to be usable widely

 ### Internals
 - This collector uses the triple color, mark & sweep algorithgm internally.
 - Pointers are constructed as roots by default, unless detected as children.
 - Every class has a global meta object keeping the necessary meta informations(e.g. class size and offsets of member pointers) used by gc, so programs using lambdas heavily may have some memory overhead.
 Besides, as initialization order of global objects are not well defined, you should not use gc pointers as global variables too.
 Don't worry, inside the system there is an assert checking this rule.
 - Construct & copy & modify gc pointers are slower than shared_ptr, much slower than raw pointers(Boehm gc).